VO2max, How to Improve your Cardiopulmonary Fitness & Why!

 Throughout the movement present in the dip exercise, many muscles are being activated, which in tandem will increase overall neuromuscular strength and hypertrophy (depending on your uses in your workouts).

 It is also very effective in increasing your shoulder mobility.
-In addition, the functionality of this exercise is next to none, replicating the movements we find ourselves doing in everyday life, like helping ourselves up from a seated/floor position, therefore proving to be an extremely effective exercise!
+In addition, the functionality of this exercise is second to none, replicating the movements we find ourselves doing in everyday life, like helping ourselves up from a seated/floor position, therefore proving to be an extremely effective exercise!

 What are some progressive exercises to build up to the weighted dip?